ilyasBenismael/3D_oranges/README.md

 5. **Metric Scaling** – reconstruction scaled to real-world units using the reference object
 6. **Clustering and Fitting** – fruits isolated with *HDBSCAN*, then sphere fitting used to estimate diameters
 7. **Final Output** – fruit diameters in millimeters with visual and quantitative evaluation

 ---

-# 🍊 On-Tree Citrus Fruit Sizing via 3D Reconstruction

-## 🧭 Overview
-Accurately measuring fruit size is a key challenge in **precision agriculture**, directly linked to yield prediction and quality control.
-Traditional sensor-based or manual tools are often **costly**, **fragile**, or **unscalable**, while RGB-based approaches provide a **low-cost and field-ready alternative** using only consumer smartphones.

-This repository presents a **complete RGB video-based 3D reconstruction pipeline** for **on-tree citrus fruit sizing**.
-Each stage — from frame extraction to geometric fitting — was designed, implemented, and validated under real orchard conditions, combining classical geometry with modern neural reconstruction methods for robustness and metric accuracy.

----

-## 🧩 Pipeline Summary

-The full process consists of the following stages:

----